matthewdeanmartin/matthewdeanmartin/README.md

-### 👋
+### Available for Hire👋

-I am a tech lead in greater Washington, DC.
+I am a software developer in greater Washington, DC.
 My most recent position was tech lead for a [search engine website at a government agency](https://publicrecords.copyright.gov/).

-I'm looking for a role as a tech lead or invidividual contributor, either Remote in the US or Hybrid in Herndon or Reston, VA.
+I'm looking for a role as a tech lead or invidividual contributor, either Remote in the US or Hybrid in Herndon, Reston, VA- anything along the Metro silver line.

 - [One Page Resume](https://matthewdeanmartin.github.io/Matthew_Martin_Sept_2024_One_Page.pdf)
 - [Long Resume](https://matthewdeanmartin.github.io/Matthew_Martin_Sept_2024_Long_Format.pdf)